skabe89/matrix-front/README.md

 # Description

-This web application is a JavaScript/CSS based game that integrates Pong and the Matrix.
+This web application is a JavaScript/CSS based game designed to be a hybrid of Pong and the Matrix.
 Dodge as many bullets as you can to get the high score!

 # matrix-front